What is a Statement of Purpose for Grad School?

 - Use lots of details—list course names, professors, methods, and specific schools and programs.

-- Write several drafts of your SOP, giving yourself time to edit, revise, and edit again before submitting your essay to the graduate admissions faculty.
+- Write several drafts of your SOP letter, giving yourself time to edit, revise, and edit again before submitting your essay to the graduate admissions faculty.

-A well-structured SOP allows readers to see your growth and development as an individual and as a researcher and student.
-You can think of the SOP like a story, where all parts are in sequential, chronological order.
+A well-structured Statement of Purpose allows readers to see your growth and development as an individual and as a researcher and student.
+You can think of the SOP letter as a story where all parts are in sequential, chronological order.
 The following is the most standard structure of a Statement of Purpose.
 For each “section,” you should write at least one paragraph but no more than two paragraphs, depending on the word-count limit indicated by your graduate program: